mattermost-community/mattermost-plugin-antivirus/README.md

 ## Testing

-To test your configuration is correct, download an [EICAR test file](https://www.eicar.org/download-anti-malware-testfile/)and upload it.
+To test your configuration is correct, download an [EICAR test file](https://www.eicar.org/download-anti-malware-testfile/) and upload it.
 The file should be rejected as below:

 ![Screenshot of Anti-virus in action](/2019-07-26_13-56-13.png)